 Choose an issue you care about below to write about:

 Write about The Global Fund the Fight AIDS, TB and Malaria: The U.S. has long provided one-third of the funding for the Global Fund, helping to save 70 million lives since 2002.
-These investments have cut the death rate from all three diseases by 63 percent. ().
+These investments have cut the death rate from all three diseases by 63 percent.
+(More information here).

 Write about tuberculosis: TB, often thought of as a disease of the past, remains the world’s leading infectious killer and is a key driver of poverty.
 In 2024 alone, 10.7 million people fell ill with the disease and 1.23 million died.
 We’ve known how to prevent, treat, and cure TB for decades.
-We must drive the political will to end TB for good. (.)
+We must drive the political will to end TB for good.
+(More information here.)

 Write about Maternal and Child Health, Gavi, and Nutrition: For the first time this century, the number of children dying before their fifth birthday has risen.
 An estimated 4.8 million young children died in 2025, over 200,000 more than 2024.
 Routine vaccinations have saved over 154 million lives in the past 50 years, yet 1 in 5 children still lack access.
 Strong maternal health, childhood vaccinations, and good nutrition are deeply connected.
-Congress must act now to protect mothers’ lives, help children thrive, and prevent nearly half of all child deaths. (.)
+Congress must act now to protect mothers’ lives, help children thrive, and prevent nearly half of all child deaths.
+(More information here.)

 Write about global education: While progress has been made, more than 270 million children are still out of school, and many enrolled in school aren’t learning.
-Continued investment is key for every child to have a real chance to succeed. ().
+Continued investment is key for every child to have a real chance to succeed.
+(More information here).

 Take Action: Amplify Every Voice media campaign Raise your voice on our global poverty priorities in the media!
 As part of the Amplify Every Voice media campaign, we encourage every advocate to write and submit a piece of media.
 In addition, amplify the message by reaching out to a friend, family member, action network member, or local community partner.
 Invite them to submit media with you.
 This will build our collective power and move Congress to take action.